 What did he say about his time being managed by Brian Epstein?

-We did a theatre show, many, many years ago with Bill Kenwright, that went to the West End in London, and there was a quite an integral part of the show that was about Brian Epstein and what he did for all those young bands at the time.
+We did a theatre show, many, many years ago with Bill Kenwright that went to the West End in London, and there was quite an integral part of the show that was about Brian Epstein and what he did for all those young bands at the time.
 Gerry had nothing but kind words to say about Brian Epstein, he obviously kind of took him under his wing, along with The Beatles and Cilla Black.
 And he created what I said earlier about the biggest British pop explosion ever that is never going to be beaten.

 Is it true that Gerry wanted to call the band The Mars Bars but he had to think again because the chocolate brand protested?
-And how did he come up with the Pacemakers after that?

 It’s a story that Gerry used to tell on stage and that I got from him every night on stage, and whether or not it was true, I don’t know – because you never knew with Gerry! – but that’s exactly it.
 Apparently, they wanted to call themselves Gerry and the Mars Bars and the chocolate brand said no. The Pacemakers name came from running, like in the Olympics Games.